Breathing Exercises for COPD: Why They Help and How to Do Them

 The Best Breathing Exercises for COPD

 If you’re living with chronic obstructive pulmonary disease (COPD), one of the best ways to help manage shortness of breath and improve your quality of life is to do breathing exercises.
+Here, we’ll explain why these help and share four breathing exercises you can try at home (though you should only try these exercises with your doctor’s approval).

 How Breathing Exercises Help With COPD

-People with COPD struggle with breathing because the condition causes air to get trapped in the lungs and interferes with the exchange of gases, says Osita Onugha, MD, a thoracic surgeon and assistant professor of thoracic surgery at Saint John’s Cancer Institute in Santa Monica, California.
+People with COPD struggle with breathing because the condition causes air to get trapped in the lungs and interferes with the exchange of gases, says Osita Onugha, MD, a thoracic surgeon and assistant professor of thoracic surgery at Providence Saint John’s Cancer Institute in Santa Monica, California.

 “Air trapped in the lungs doesn’t help you to breathe,” Dr. Onugha says.
 It’s actually the exchange of gases that happens in the lungs that gives our bodies the oxygen we need.
 With COPD, the trapped air causes carbon dioxide to build up, preventing fresh oxygen from entering and leaving you feeling short of breath and constantly hungry for air.